zonca/zonca.github.io-source/content/2016-04-16-jupyterhub-sdsc-cloud.md

 Also add `AllowUsers ubuntu` to `/etc/ssh/sshd_config` so that training users cannot SSH into the host machine.

-# Optional: Add the R environment
+# Optional: Add the R and Julia kernels

 * SSH into the instance
 * `git clone https://github.com/jupyter/dockerspawner`